Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 As above except that it accepts multiple asset paths.

 ## Inspector Sample:
-You can see a simple sample inspector by navigating to "SampleScene" selecting the sampleunit in the heirchary will show the simple inspector with added buttons and labels.
+You can see a simple sample inspector by navigating to "SampleScene '' selecting the sampleunit in the hierarchy will show the simple inspector with added buttons and labels.
 Code is within the editor folder.